 Keep dryers clean and properly vented.

 Check the dryer vent hose.
-Clean it out with a long-handled brush or broom if you find that lint is clogging your dryer’s exhaust.
+Clean it with a long-handled brush or broom if lint is clogging your dryer’s exhaust.

 Be smart with the dishwasher.